Kalanchoe blossfeldiana Poelln.

 Kalanchoe globulifera var. coccinea

 Kalanchoe blossfeldiana is a bushy succulent that grows up to 1.5 feet (45 cm) tall and up to 1.6 feet (50 cm) wide.
 Leaves are fleshy, dark green, ovate, and scallop-edged.
 Flowers are small and arranged in dense clusters.
-The classic Kalanchoe blossfeldiana's flowers consist of four petals that form a tubular-shape flower and can be red, purple, pink, orange, yellow, and white.
+The classic Kalanchoe blossfeldiana's flowers consist of four petals that form a tubular-shaped flower and can be red, purple, pink, orange, yellow, and white.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).